walterhiggins/WMPJS/book-outline.md

 ## Introduction

 This book shows you how to create your own Minecraft Server Plugins using JavaScript.
 There's often confusion about the words 'Mod' and 'Plugin'.
 For the purpose of this book, they mean the same thing.
-Mojang - the makers of Minecraft - prefer to use the term 'Plugin API' rather than 'Modding API' when refering to their forthcoming official API which will make extending Minecraft easier.
+Mojang - the makers of Minecraft - prefer to use the term 'Plugin API' rather than 'Modding API' when referring to their forthcoming official API which will make extending Minecraft easier.

 Before we begin I better explain some of the words I'll use throughout this book.

  * Plugin - A modification you add to Minecraft which changes the game in some way.
 The plugin is usually in the form of one or more files.
  * Mod - Mod is short for Modification.
-In this book, Plugin and Mod are used interchangebly (they mean the same thing).
+In this book, Plugin and Mod are used interchangeably (they mean the same thing).
  * Modding - The practice of writing modifications or plugins for Minecraft.
 Modding requires some programming knowledge which we will learn in this book.
  * API - API is short for Application Programming Interface - an official way to write Minecraft Plugins using a guide.
 Players and regular users of software don't need to care about APIs but they are essential for programmers, because they make it easier to develop plugins.
-An API is like a list of Recipes - you probably crafted your first pick-axe by refering to an online guide - how much more difficult would it be to have tried creating one without knowing where all the materials should go in the crafting grid?
+An API is like a list of Recipes - you probably crafted your first pick-axe by referring to an online guide - how much more difficult would it be to have tried creating one without knowing where all the materials should go in the crafting grid?
 Similarly, programmers need APIs to provide help and guidance in building plugins.
 The API we will use in this book is the Bukkit API.
 We'll learn more about this later.
- * Multiplayer - The mode of playing minecraft with other players all connected to the same server.
+ * Multiplayer - The mode of playing Minecraft with other players all connected to the same server.
- * Server - A computer which is running the minecraft server software.
-In this book I will show you how to setup and run your own minecraft server.
+ * Server - A computer which is running the Minecraft server software.
+In this book I will show you how to setup and run your own Minecraft server.

 ## Why I wrote this book

 I've been playing Minecraft since 2010 and have been playing Multiplayer Minecraft with my 2 kids on a shared server at home since 2011.
 I developed software as a hobby in my teens and have been developing software professionally for over 20 years.
 I took my Kids to local CoderDojo sessions where they learned to use Scratch and create simple web pages using HTML and JavaScript.
 I thought "Wouldn't it be cool if kids could learn to program using Minecraft?".
 When I first looked into developing Minecraft plugins I was bewildered by the number of options available.

 All of the options available required you to write code in Java.
 Java is the programming language which Minecraft is written in.
 It is a fine general purpose language especially suited to developing large complex business applications.
 However, it is not ideal as a first language to learn.
 Learning Java can take some time and you need to write a lot of Java code to get things done.
-Even for a seasoned Java developer, the options available for modding minecraft were bewildering.
+Even for a seasoned Java developer, the options available for modding Minecraft were bewildering.
 That's why I came up with the idea of making modding easier by letting plugin developers use JavaScript instead.

 In late 2012 I launched ScriptCraft - a way of writing Minecraft plugins using JavaScript, a much simpler language than Java.